nickforddk/nickforddk/README.md

 - macroeconomic theory

 ## In brief
-🏠 Living in: Copenhagen, Denmark
+🏠 Lives in: Copenhagen, Denmark
-🏢 Works in: Lund, Sweden
+🏢 Works in: Odense, Denmark
 🦘 Grew up in: Melbourne, Australia
+👨‍🎓 PhD: Economic History, Lund University, Sweden
 💬 Languages: English, Danish (and can understand Norwegian, Swedish)

 ## More information